aerostitch/asciidoc-tools/README.md

 Modifications history
 ~~~~~~~~~~~~~~~~~~~~~

+v0.2.1, Joseph HERLANT,2013-04-28: An xml tag test had been forgotten in the last commit.
+Correcting it.
 v0.2.0, Joseph HERLANT,2013-04-28:
  Creating abstract class to have only one function that generate xml for each subclasses
  representing an xml block.